 Besides its subtle seersucker and basketweave pattern, we love that this duvet cover is also OEKO-TEX certified.
 If you love the look but just aren't sure if it's the right fit for your space, Matouk can also send a free fabric sample so you can be certain before any credit card damage is done.

-The Company Store Organic Jersey Duvet Cover
+Best Organic: The Company Store Organic Jersey Duvet Cover

 While linen and cotton are classic bedding fabrics, there's something to be said about jersey.
 The stretchy fabric is low maintenance, wrinkle resistant, and has the cozy, well-worn feel of your favorite college tee.
 If you already have a set of jersey sheets in your linen closet, a jersey duvet cover is the next thing to take your bedding up a notch.